Registration Dossier

 - Conclusions:

 However, the relevance of these effects can be questioned: first, the heat fixation at 65°C of caudae samples for sperm counts may have altered the integrity of the samples; secondly, these changes in sperm levels were not corroborated by other findings such as histopathological changes in other reproductive organs/tissues or other sperm parameters (motility, spermatid counts, etc.).
+Also, these decreases might be secondary to stress induced by hyperplasia of bladder epithelium at the 3 highest doses.
+However, in a conservative approach, this effect was selected as the critical effect to calculate DNELs.

 The study suffers from several limitations:

-- animals were exposed whole body by inhalation which likely resulted in systemic exposure much higher than intended exposure from target doses (animals likely exposed by oral route through grooming);
+- animals were exposed whole body by inhalation which likely resulted in systemic exposure much higher than intended exposure from target doses (animals likely exposed by oral route through grooming).

-- the heat fixation at 65°C of caudae samples for sperm counts may have altered the integrity of the samples. - Executive summary:
+- the heat fixation at 65°C of caudae samples for sperm counts may have altered the integrity of the samples - Executive summary:

-In a 90-day inhalation study conducted by NTP similarly to OECD guideline 413, groups of 10 animals per dose and per sex were administered for 6 hours per day, 5 weekdays per week at 0, 25, 50, 100, 200 and 400 ppm for a total of 14 weeks.
+In a 90-day inhalation study conducted by NTP similarly to OECD guideline 413, groups of 10 animals per dose and per sex were administered for 6 hours per day, 5 days per week at 0, 25, 50, 100, 200 and 400 ppm for a total of 14 weeks.
 The animals were observed twice per day and weighed once per week.
-A complete histopathologic evaluation including treatment-related gross lesions was performed on all animals, including early death animals.
-Treatment-related lesions (target organs) were identified and these organs and gross lesions were examined to a no-effect level.
+A complete histopathologic evaluation including treatment-related gross lesions was performed on all animals.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.